cabinetoffice/gender-pay-gap/Documentation/Getting the code running.md

   ['Create an account' page on the Dev environment](https://gender-pay-gap-dev.london.cloudapps.digital/create-user-account)
   **Note:** see ['Our environments' page](Our%20environments.md) for details about the username/password prompt
   * Sign up for an account
-  * Ask an existing developer to send you the email verify link
+  * Ask an existing developer to send you the email verify link.
+Alternatively, if you're a Softwire developer, check the "Finding the email verify link" section [here](https://softwiretech.atlassian.net/wiki/spaces/LAX/pages/edit-v2/8989377266).
-  * Ask an existing developer how to create an administrator account
+  * Ask an existing developer how to create an administrator account.
+Alternatively, if you're a Softwire developer, check the "How to create an admin account" section [here](https://softwiretech.atlassian.net/wiki/spaces/LAX/pages/edit-v2/8989377266).

 * Import a database from the Dev server
   * Stop!